 Screen Printing - The Complete Story

-Differing greatly from traditional techniques, such as aquatint for example, major artists of the 20th-century embraced the fact that this method of print production allowed for flat areas of vibrant hues to take a step forward, offering not just the experimentation with different hues, but the embrace of collage techniques and the various print combinations.
+Differing greatly from traditional techniques, such as aquatint for example, major artists of the 20th-century embraced the fact that the method of screen printing production allowed for flat areas of vibrant hues to take a step forward, offering not just the experimentation with different hues, but the embrace of collage techniques and the various print combinations.

 The History of Screen Printing